 However, HR data should be a trusted source when it comes to decision-making, evaluating business impact, improving leadership, making processes more efficient, improving the well-being of performers, and bolstering the employee experience.
 This year, more than ever, we expect to see data play a big role in HR strategic thinking.

-To become a data-driven organisation, it is imperative to put in place metrics and analytics tools that allow HR teams to gather information, evaluate it, and deliver a comprehensive overview.
+To become a data-driven organisation, it is imperative to put in place metrics and people analytics tools that allow HR teams to gather information, evaluate it, and deliver a comprehensive overview.

 Artificial Intelligence will remain an integral part of HR management and business success.
 It allows companies to automate, streamline, and personalise a variety of facets in the HR process.
 Conversational AI for example can help employers with recruitment and onboarding, while AI-powered Doc Search can scan PDF documents in real-time, making their content keyword searchable via the Qualee App, saving employees a lot of time.